wilds/angular-schema-form-dynamic-select/README.md

     * validationMessage, feedback

-<b>Important: Over the early minor versions, there has been considerable architectural changes:
+<b>Important: Over the early minor versions, there has been considerable architectural changes:</b>

 * 0.3.0 all dynamic-select-related settings moved to the form.
 * 0.3.3 value/name-pairs for drop down data is deprecated.<br />